 The BigBlue solar charger has five panels that fold up into the space of a single panel.
 Four are solar panels, and the fifth has a device pocket and three USB charging ports.

 Four eyelets on the corners attach to included mini-carabiners for securing to backpack straps in various ways.
 The setup fit nicely over the top of my husband’s 68 liter pack, with the fifth (non-solar) panel folded underneath.
 It was a slight inconvenience to remove a couple clips when needing to get into the pack, but really not bad at all.
+When he later switched to a more minimalist pack (the ULA Circuit) for the Arizona Trail, it was just as easy to find attachment points.

 Another option would be to let the whole panel hang down the back side of the pack.
 If the sun is behind you this would definitely be more efficient, but it wasn’t a tight fit on his particular pack so we stuck with this setup: